 Do not drive your vehicle until you verify that the brakelamps are working.

-If your vehicle gets stuck in mud or snow it may be rocked out by shifting from forward and reverse gears in a steady pattern.
+If your vehicle gets stuck in mud or snow it may be rocked out by shifting from forward and reverse gears, stopping between shifts, in a steady pattern.
 Press lightly on the accelerator in each gear.
-Do not rock the vehicle for more than a few minutes, because it could damage the vehicle.